TudorNanuTMTA11/automation_testing_unittest_saucedemo/README.md

 ### Unittest library

-It id a predefined library in python, so it is not necessary to be installed anything else to be used,only to import it through the command **import unittest**
+It is a predefined library in python, so it is not necessary to be installed anything else to be used,only to import it through the command **import unittest**

 ###  html-testRunner package